NHS Electronic Prescription Service

 The NHS Electronic Prescription Service is part of the NHS National Programme for IT of the National Health Service in England.
 It enables the electronic transfer of medical prescriptions from doctors (or other prescribers) to pharmacies and other dispensers and electronic notification to the reimbursement agency, NHS Prescription Services.

+Patients may choose to receive a paper prescription if they do not want to specify a pharmacy.

+In England, electronic repeat dispensing (eRD, also known as "batch prescribing") allows clinicians to authorise and issue a series of repeat prescriptions covering up to 12 months, using a single digital signature.